Blocker11/Sky-Music-Player-For-Sustaining-Instrument/README.md

   <p align="center">
-    A Python script for playing instruments in Sky: CotL
+    A Python script for playing instruments in Sky: CotL This for including sustain auto detection to make the music smoother and lots of impressive features.
     <br />
   </p>
 </div>

 ![🤨](images/unamed1.png)

 <!-- GETTING STARTED -->
 # Getting Started